 “Are Boy Scouts free?”

-If you join after August 1st, 2020 and your child hasn’t been in the scouts before, then you’ll also have to pay a one-time $25 joining fee.
+Since August 1st, 2020 new Scouts have also needed to to pay a one-time $25 joining fee.

 - Uniform fees